 Kid Car car seats are NCAP crash tested, the industry benchmark for verifying child seat performance in severe accident conditions.

-Each convertible car seat is designed to seat rear-facing children from 5-45lbs, forward-facing children from 20-80lbs in a 5-point harness, and children up to 120lbs in a booster seat.
+Each convertible car seat is designed to seat rear-facing children from 5-45lbs, forward-facing children from 20-65lbs in a 5-point harness, and children up to 120lbs in a belt-positioning booster seat.

 Additional safety links:

 A 1-stop shop for all of your questions regarding child safety in automobiles.
 CHoP has been instrumental in quantifying the need for proper restraint of children in automobiles and their research has led several states, including New York, to require that children under the age of seven be properly restrained when riding in an automobile.

 This list is managed by the Recall Management Division, Office of Defects Investigation Enforcement, and is updated whenever the agency publishes a child seat recall, or when new information is added to a recall record.